-of this to ensure continuous improvement in the Board’s operation Applications for premises licences, variations and transfers, occasional licences and appropriate fees can now be submitted on-line.
+of this to ensure continuous improvement in the Board’s operation Applications for premises licences, variations and transfers, occasional licences and appropriate fees can be submitted on-line.
 Details are available on the “Alcohol Licences” section of the website.

+Payment of the relevant fee is a mandatory condition of a license and should be paid promptly.
+Any concerns over making payments should be discussed with the Licensing team prior to the deadline.
+Repeated or significantly late payments of fees are likely to result in a report for consideration by the Board.